10 Days in Japan: Itinerary, What to Do & Where to Go

 Ankokuron-ji in Kamakura

 Day trippers beware: Kamakura can crowded; it’s one of the most popular destinations in Eastern Japan.
 And with good reason.
 Carve out extra time to get the full Kamakura experience.
-Otherwise, stick to the basics and get excited for one of the best day trips from Tokyo.
+Otherwise, stick to the basics and get excited for one of the coolest day trips from Tokyo.

 What to Do in Kamakura